Rooted in community!

 “Building on our existing partnership with San Mei Gallery, we’ll bring young people together to break down barriers, make new friendships, build their confidence and try out new experiences – all key ingredients to building a dynamic and peaceful community!”

 The project is a fantastic example of community collaboration and partnership.
 As well providing an opportunity for CHIPS and San Mei Gallery to expand their existing relationship, a diverse group of local organisations will contribute and bring their unique skills and expertise to the table.
-The beneficiaries of the project will be the young people who attend the CHIPS Youth Experience Club, the students we mentor at Lillian Bayliss School, and their families.
+The beneficiaries of the project will be the young people who attend the CHIPS Youth Experience Club, students we mentor in partnership with Lillian Baylis School, and their families.
+These are:

 - Brixton’s San Mei Gallery is an art gallery on Loughborough Road that hosts emerging artists and runs lots of events and workshops for the community and will be home to the exhibition The Herbarium’s Shadow around which this education project grew.